rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/rancher-on-rancher-desktop.md

 ---
-title: Rancher UI on Rancher Desktop
+title: Rancher on Rancher Desktop
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+While [Rancher](https://rancher.com/) and Rancher Desktop share the _Rancher_ name, they do different things.
+Rancher Desktop is not Rancher on the Desktop.
+Rancher is a powerful solution to manage Kubernetes clusters.
+Rancher Desktop provides a local Kubernetes and container management platform.
+The two solutions complement each other.
+For example, you can install Rancher as a workload in Rancher Desktop.

-To install Rancher Dashboard on Rancher Desktop using `container runtime` or `helm` (local environment):
+This guide outlines steps to install Rancher Dashboard on Rancher Desktop using `container runtime` or `helm` (local environment):

 <Tabs groupId="container-runtime">
   <TabItem value="nerdctl" default>